AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Narukami Finisher Build</p>

 !!! note
-    Updated for 6.0.
-The 2nd strongest build that also strongly competes really closely with Bombard.
-In terms of downscalability, however, don't expect this variant to do as well as its strength might not be on par when downscaled.
+    Updated for 6.1.
+The strongest build out of all 3 that also strongly competes really closely with Bombard, but is the definite winner for any rank of HoT.

 >   Boss to be chosen: Hephaestus, then Elysia or Mobius/Vill-V